joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5741438/2024/09/03/florida-state-football-ap-top-25-until-saturday/

 **His Parents Are Susan Sarandon and Tim Robbins.
 That’s the Joke.**\
-`With a series of videos, Jack Robbins has been lampooning nepo baby culture — and embracing it — with help from his parents and Steven Spielberg’s daughter.`\
+`In a series of videos, Jack Robbins has been lampooning nepo baby culture — and embracing it — with help from his parents and Steven Spielberg’s daughter.`\
 https://nytimes.com/2024/09/03/style/jack-robbins-nepo-baby-videos.html

 **Arkansas State's game-winning TD should've been no good, Sun Belt says**\